-- · The flash does not fire during movie recording - This camera also records audio.
-Note the following points when recording a movie. - Take care that you do not block the microphone with your fingers. - Good recording results are not possible when the camera is too far from the subject. - Operating camera buttons during recording can cause button noise to be included in the audio. - Movie audio is recorded in monaural.

-- Very bright light inside of an image can cause a vertical band to appear in the monitor screen image.
+- This camera also records audio.
+Note the following points when recording a movie. - Take care that you do not block the microphone with your fingers. - Good recording results are not possible when the camera is too far from the subject. - Operating camera buttons during recording can cause button noise to be included in the audio. - Movie audio is recorded in monaural. - Very bright light inside of an image can cause a vertical band to appear in the monitor screen image.
 This is a CCD phenomenon known as "vertical smear", and does not indicate malfunction of the camera.
-Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. flash on the monitor screen during recording to let you know when a frame has been dropped.
+Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie.

+- The movie recording capacity of built-in memory is very small.
+Use of a memory card (page 169) is recommended when recording movies. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. flash on the monitor screen during recording to let you know when a frame has been dropped.
 Use of an SD memory card with a maximum transfer speed of at least 10MB per second is recommended. - Optical zoom is disabled during movie recording.
 Digital zoom only is available.
 Make sure you select the optical zoom setting you want to use before you press the shutter button to start movie recording (page 58). - The effects of camera movement in an image become more pronounced when you record close ups or recording with a large zoom factor.
 Because of this, use of a tripod is recommended when recording close ups or recording with a large zoom factor. - Images may be out of focus if the subject is outside the shooting range of the camera. - Macro uses fixed focus that is optimized for macro recording.